 A Texas native and son of retired Texas Retina physician Dwain Fuller, MD, Dr. Timothy Fuller joined Texas Retina Associates in 2016 after completing his ocular oncology training under international eye cancer research and treatment leaders Jerry A. Shields, MD, and Carol Shields, MD, at Wills Eye Hospital in Philadelphia, Pennsylvania.

 Dr. Timothy Fuller is heavily involved in ocular melanoma research, serving as an active member of the Collaborative Ocular Oncology Group, a network of most major ocular and medical oncology physicians in North America.
-He is also serving as a Principal Investigator for the AU-011 clinical trial which is testing an activated viral nanoparticle that has been shown in prior studies to selectively destroy cancer membrane cells while sparing the overlying retina when activated by a special laser.
+He is also serving as a Principal Investigator for the which is testing an activated viral nanoparticle that has been shown in prior studies to selectively destroy cancer membrane cells while sparing the overlying retina when activated by a special laser.
 In fact, last year, he was the first in the nation to treat a patient with AU-011 delivered via suprachoroidal injection.

 What drew you to the field of ocular oncology?